MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxOdbcData.md

 ### use_fast_read

-bool specifying whether or not to use a direct
+Bool specifying whether or not to use a direct
 ODBC connection.

 ### trim_space

-bool specifying whether or not to trim the white character of string data for reading.
+Bool specifying whether or not to trim the white character of string data for reading.

 ### row_buffering

-bool specifying whether or not to buffer rows on read from the database.
+Bool specifying whether or not to buffer rows on read from the database.
 If you are having problems with your ODBC driver, try setting this to False.

 ### return_data_frame

-bool indicating whether or not to convert the result from a list to a data frame (for use in rxReadNext only).
+Bool indicating whether or not to convert the result from a list to a data frame (for use in rxReadNext only).
 If False, a list is returned.

 ### string_as_factors

-bool indicating whether or not to automatically convert strings to factors on import.
+Bool indicating whether or not to automatically convert strings to factors on import.
 This can be overridden by specifying “character” in column_classes and column_info.
 If True, the factor levels will be coded in the order encountered.
 Since this factor